peadar-oconnor/peadar-oconnor/README.md

 - Hi, I’m Peadar O'Connor (@peadar-oconnor).
 I'm from Cork, Ireland.
-- I’m currently studying Computer Science in University College Cork.
-I'm in 4th year.
+- BSc in Computer Science from University College Cork.
+Graduated in 2023.
 - You can reach me by email --> 117302273 (at) umail (dot) ucc (dot) ie

 <!---